Education Programs

 Who can register

 This course is designed for anyone interested in exploring climate change impacts at the community level and engaging in community resilience building – addressing injustice, (re)building relationships, and exploring solutions to the challenges of a changing climate.
 As this is a foundations course, you do not need any specific knowledge or experience in the climate change field.
-However, as the course will be delivered in English, English language proficiency is required.
+However, as the course is delivered in English, English language proficiency is required.

 Personal benefits